xalimar/puppet-centrify/README.markdown

 **Required Options**

-* auth_servers: an array of DNS server names that are Active Directory servers to authenticate against
 * users_allow: an array of users that are allowed to log into the linux server that this is being run on
 	* note: groups\_allow can be used in place of users_allow
 * adjoin_user: The username of the user that has rights to join computers to the domain